-Uruguay is a smal state with Brazil and Argentina as mighty neighbours.
-Half of its 3 million citizens live in
+Uruguay is a small state with Brazil and Argentina as mighty neighbors.
+Half of the country's 3 million citizens

-of gold and fierce resistance from the locals postponed settlements to the 17th century.
+and fierce resistance from the locals delayed European settlements till 1680.

-and in 1724 Spain build a stronghold at Montevideo to keep the Portuguese at bay.
+the Spanish won and in 1724 built a stronghold at Montevideo to keep the pesky Portuguese at bay.

-lasted from 1811 till 1828, with fighting the Spaniards, the Portuguese and finally themselves.
+for independence lasted from 1811 till 1828, first fighting Spaniards, then Portuguese and finally themselves.

-America's prime example of democracy, press freedom, tolerance and quality of living.
-Its economy is mainly based on
+Uruguay is South America's prime example of democracy, press freedom, tolerance and quality of living.
+The economy